Tolga (village)

 Tolga is the administrative centre of Tolga Municipality in Innlandet county, Norway.
-The village is located along the river Glåma, about 15 km down river from the village of Os i Østerdalen and about 20 km northeast of the village of Tynset.
+The village is located along the river Glåma, about 15 km down river from the village of Os i Østerdalen and about 20 km northeast of the town of Tynset.
 To the southeast of the village, lies the long Hodalen valley where the villages of Hodalen and Øversjødalen are located.

-The 1.07 km2 village has a population (2021) of 583 and a population density of 586 PD/km2.
+The 1.07 km2 village has a population (2024) of 627 and a population density of 586 PD/km2.

 The large, octagonal Tolga Church is located in the village.
 The Rørosbanen railway line runs through the village, stopping at Tolga Station.